 Miracle World feels long, if only because there is no indication of when it will end.
 The map shown between levels has no marked pathways and no destination points, so you have no idea how many of those places Alex Kidd will visit, and the difficulty of the stages never significantly increases.
 Although the last stage (a room-by-room obstacle course of a castle) is long, by the time I got that far, I was adjusted to the controls enough to quickly plow through it.
 Along with the platforming and vehicle-riding, the game has one puzzle that you must solve if you want to beat it proper and see the ending - a blank screen of scrolling text.
 I could complain about that more, except that by then, I was just glad the game was over.

-I confess that I'm not quite hating on the character or the game so much anymore.
-It may be marginally better than High-Tech World, but despite the variety in stage designs, they seem to merely exist instead of congealing into something greater than the sum of its parts.
+I may not truly hate the character or the game as much as I once did - it is marginally better than High-Tech World.
+But despite the variety in stage designs, they seem to merely exist instead of congealing into something greater than the sum of its parts.
 Indeed, if there is still any greatness to be found in the Alex Kidd series, it will take something far more miraculous than Miracle World to enlighten me.